 Below: the Raleigh Classic.
-Perfect for a tough, loaded ride to Shetland
+Perfect for the tough, loaded ride to Shetland and my choice for the London – York Heritage Ride 2021

 Remember that we won’t need to carry luggage so carbon frames and forks should be fine.
 It might, though, be wise to use ‘winter’ aluminium wheels rather than a top-of-the-range carbon wheelset.
 Some minor roads can be a bit choppy after winter frosts and canal or river towpaths will be bumpy in places.

-I’m planning to use a carbon-framed Boardman 9.6 Disk with a low gear of 34/32, 28mm tyres, mudguards and a bell.
+I’m tempted to use my carbon-framed Boardman 9.6 Disk with a low gear of 34/32, 28mm tyres, mudguards and a bell.
 (Essential for the towpaths.)
-It’s built for long rides and should be particularly pleasant in the Lincolnshire and Yorkshire Wolds.
+But I’m reluctant to ‘retire’ the faithful Raleigh tourer and that’s my choice for 2021.
+It’s built for long rides and it’s super-reliable.